Big question after Trump's win: What's next for health care?

 Republican lawmakers have argued for the past 14 years that the law is flawed, asserting that it has created an outsize role for government in people’s health care decisions and has led private insurers to increase their rates to account for the larger pool of consumers they must cover.

-"We want to take a blowtorch to the regulatory state," House Speaker Mike Johnson (R-La.) told a gathering of Trump supporters in Bethel, Pa., days before the election, when asked about the future of Obamacare.
+"We want to take a blowtorch to the regulatory state," House Speaker Mike Johnson (R-La.) told a gathering of Trump supporters in Bethel, Pennsylvania, days before the election, when asked about the future of Obamacare.
 "It’s crushing the free market.
 It’s like a boot on the neck of job creators and entrepreneurs and risk takers."

 In 2017, an effort by Trump and congressional Republicans to repeal the law was close to passing when then-Sen. John McCain (R-Ariz.) famously gave a late-night thumbs-down "no" vote that helped tank the effort in the narrowly split chamber.
 The GOP push to repeal the ACA played a factor in House Democrats gaining control of the chamber after the 2018 midterm elections, as polls continue to show that most Americans have a favorable view of the law.

-After their 2018 midterm losses Republicans were less inclined to publicly call for a repeal of the ACA.
+After their 2018 midterm losses, Republicans were less inclined to publicly call for a repeal of the ACA.
 Even Trump during this year's campaign softened his tone on the plan, saying on social media he was "not running to terminate" the law but wanted to make it "better."

-Darwell, with the Suburban Hospital Alliance of New York, told Newsday that a key concern among local hospitals is that any attempts to change or replace the ACA would lead to a reduction in the number of insured patients, ultimately putting a strain on hospitals that are obligated to treat patients regardless of coverage.
+Darwell told Newsday that a key concern among local hospitals is that any attempts to change or replace the ACA would lead to a reduction in the number of insured patients, ultimately putting a strain on hospitals that are obligated to treat patients regardless of coverage.

-She noted that federal subsidies Congress passed during the Biden Administration that helped reduce the cost of plans on the Affordable Care Act’s marketplaces are set to expire at the end of 2025.
+She noted that federal subsidies Congress passed during the Biden administration that helped reduce the cost of plans on the Affordable Care Act’s marketplaces are set to expire at the end of 2025.

-Health policy experts contend that even if Trump and a GOP-led Congress don’t outright repeal and replace the Affordable Care Act, they can undercut the program by taking a hands-off approach — allowing the subsidies to expire and refusing to defend provisions of the Act from lawsuits.
+Health policy experts contend that even if Trump and a GOP-led Congress don’t outright repeal and replace the Affordable Care Act, they can undercut the program by taking a hands-off approach — allowing the subsidies to expire and refusing to defend provisions of the ACA from lawsuits.

 Allowing subsidies to sunset